Image

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Glendale MO for DUIs, they often turn to chemical tests to prove that the driver was under the influence at the time of the stop.
-There are a few different types of chemical tests using bodily samples from blood to breath to saliva to urine that check for the presence and concentration of substances like alcohol.
+In Glendale, MO stops for driving while intoxicated, they often turn to chemical tests to prove that the driver was intoxicated at the time of the stop.
+There are a few different types of chemical tests using bodily samples from blood to breath to saliva to urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.

-Each state has its own laws and many, including Missouri have what is known as an implied consent law, pursuant to which, as a Glendale, MO driver or driver anywhere in Missouri, you automatically consent to participate in chemical sobriety tests simply by operating a vehicle.
-A good DUI attorney near you will tell you that you can refuse to a breathalyzer or other chemical test, but you can face legal consequences for the act of refusing the test.
+Each state has its own laws and many, including Missouri have what is known as an implied consent law, via which, as a Glendale, MO driver or driver anywhere in Missouri, you automatically consent to submit to chemical sobriety tests simply by driving a vehicle.
+A good DUI attorney near you will tell you that you can refuse to submit to a chemical test like a breathalyzer, but you can face legal consequences for the act of refusing the test.
 Still, the police cannot physically force you to take the test.

-If you already did a breathalyzer test, speak to an experienced Glendale, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your DUI attorney near Glendale, MO, Combs Waterkotte will investigate and scrutinize the details of your test to conclude whether the breathalyzer or other test was administered as according to law and whether it is or is not admissible in court.
+If you do take a breathalyzer test, consult an exemplary Glendale, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
+As your Glendale, MO DUI attorney near you, Combs Waterkotte will obtain discovery documents and comb through them to examine whether the breathalyzer or other test was performed lawfully and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are meant to gauge whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests that police officers can use to test drivers in Glendale, MO and throughout the United States.
+Field tests during a DWI traffic stop are subjective tests that are designed to gauge whether you are intoxicated by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has defined three standardized field tests that police officers can use to test drivers in Glendale, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction